Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Space Efficient Rank and Select Data Structures

 Therefore, our first objective is to transform the seven entries to use 16 bits during the comparison.
 Of course, we cannot simply store the entries using 16 bits each, as this would increase the memory requirements significantly.
 Instead, we have to unpack the 12-bit entries into consecutive 16-bit words, see \cref{fig:example_12_to_16_bit}.
 To this end, we first consider the entries as 8-bit words.
 Now, three 8-bit words contain two 12-bit entries: the first 8-bit word contains the upper part of the first entry, the second 8-bit word contains the lower part of the first entry and the upper part of the second entry, and the third 8-bit word contains the lower part of the second entry.
 This pattern repeats for all entries.

 We now can shift the words that have their upper part in a whole 8-bit word four bits to the right (\texttt{\_mm\_srli\_epi16}) and mask the lower 12 bit of the other entries (\texttt{\_mm\_set1\_epi16}) to obtain 16-bit words containing the entries as results.
 Then, we can take one 16-bit word of each result alternately to obtain our final result, where each 12-bit entry is stored in consecutive 16-bit words.
 Using this final result, we can compare (\texttt{\_mm\_cmpgt\_epi16}) with the remaining rank minus one (because there does not exist a greater-or-equal comparison).
 As the compare operation does not return the word, where the first match occurs, we have to transform the result to the position of the block.
 The compare operation returns a word, where the result of the compare operation is marked by all-ones (true) or all-zeros (false).
-Therefore, we can take the most significant bit of each 8-bit word (\texttt{\_mm\_cmpgt\_epi16}) and apply a simple popcount operation on the result, because we are only interested in the first result where the entry is greater or equal.
-With the position of the L2-block, we can continue the select query as before.
+Therefore, we can take the most significant bit of each 8-bit word (\texttt{\_mm\_movemask\_eop8}) and apply a simple popcount operation on the result, because we are only interested in the first result where the entry is greater or equal.
+Now, we can continue the select query as before.